bennettsf/bennettsf/README.md

 You can access the static version of the webpage here: https://bennettsf.github.io/bennettsf/

 ### Recent Changes/Additions
-- Utilization of GitHub’s API to create a dynamic list component of my recently updated repositories.
+- Utilization of GitHub’s API to create a list component of my recently updated repositories.
 - Implementation of Dark and Light mode of the site.

 ### In Progress:
-- I am currently working on getting the page running on an AWS server so other dynamic features can be available.
+- I am currently working on getting the page running on an AWS server so other features can be available.

 # React + Vite